wordofwarning/wordofwarning.org/current/2018-emergency/index.md

 ### Saturday 6 October, 12-10pm.
 Pay What You Decide
 Manchester's nineteenth annual manic micro-marathon of the bizarre + the beautiful: from gallery to theatre, store-cupboard to stairwell, 30+ live works in a non-stop performance takeover — filling the Z-arts building to bursting point…

-**From noon** — dip in and out of ongoing performances, installations + limited capacity experiences (**from 3pm** we *advise* that work is not suitable for under 18s); and **from 5.30pm** — join us for a series of short sit-down shows.<br>Your chance to sample the different — then pay what you decide!
+**From noon** — dip in and out of ongoing performances, installations + limited capacity experiences; **from 3pm** we *advise* that all work is not suitable for under 18s…<br>**From 5.30pm** — join us for a series of short sit-down shows.<br>Your chance to sample the different — then pay what you decide!

-Participating artists to be announced here mid-September.
-To get a feel for it, have a look at the 2017 [programme](/archive/2017-emergency) + [gallery](/galleries/2017-emergency).
+Participating artists will be announced here mid-September; to get a feel for it, have a look at [2017's programme](/archive/2017-emergency) + [gallery of images](/galleries/2017-emergency) from 2017's event.

 #### Venue + Booking Details
-Date: Saturday 6 October 2018, 12noon-10pm
+Date: Saturday 6 October 2018, 12noon-10pm (last show ends about 10.30pm)
 [Venue: Z-arts (incl.
 STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
-Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. ( † *NB Some work has a limited capacity and will have sign-up sheets on the day or operate on a first-come, first-served basis.*)
+Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. ( † *NB Some work has a limited capacity and will have sign-up sheets on the day or operate on a first-come, first-served basis.
+Evening shows typically have a no latecomer policy once started.*)
 Tel: 0161 232 6089 (Z-arts)

 #### Access Information
-**Age advisory: mainly aimed at adults**, from 12noon to 3pm we *advise* that some work (clearly signposted) is not suitable for under 18s; from 3pm to 10pm we *advise* that all work is not suitable for under 18s.<br>Takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity (marked †), some participatory.
+**Age advisory: mainly aimed at adults**, from 12noon to 3pm we *advise* that some work (clearly signposted) is not suitable for under 18s; from 3pm onwards we *advise* that all work is not suitable for under 18s.<br>The works in Emeregncy 2018 take place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity (marked †), some participatory.
 We apologise but some work may not be wheelchair accessible due to the nature of the Z-arts building.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### What people have said about Emergency
->• *Great to have such exciting off beat talent.*<br>• *I am amazed they manage so many shows in a day…*<br>• *…loved diversity of work on show.*<br>• *Really important event for NW artists — safe space to experiment.*<br>• *Performances are both rewarding in their own right, and also offer a glimpse into where theatre might go in our more interactive and interconnected world.*<br>Audience Feedback from [2016](/archive/2016-emergency)+[15](/archive/2015-emergency)
+>• *Great to have such exciting off beat talent.*<br>• *I am amazed they manage so many shows in a day…*<br>• *…loved diversity of work on show.*<br>• *Really important event for NW artists — safe space to experiment.*<br>• *Performances are both rewarding in their own right, and also offer a glimpse into where theatre might go in our more interactive and interconnected world.*<br>Audience Feedback from [Emergency 2017](/archive/2017-emergency)/[2016](/archive/2016-emergency)/[2015](/archive/2015-emergency)

-Emergency 2017 was previewed by <a href="http://www.manchestereveningnews.co.uk/whats-on/theatre-news/pay-as-you-feel-theatre-13649008" target="_blank">Manchester Evening News</a> + <a href="http://manchesterwire.co.uk/#!/performance-festival-emergency-2017-ft-giant-tiddlywinks-sleep-experiments-at-z-arts" target="_blank">Manchester Wire</a>; 2016 was reviewed by <a href="http://exeuntmagazine.com/features/emergency-festival-free-non-stop-performance-manchester" target="_blank">Exeunt Magazine</a> + <a href="http://www.thestateofthearts.co.uk/features/review-emergency-z-arts" target="_blank">The State of the Arts</a>.
+Emergency 2017 was reviewed by <a href="http://circlesandstalls.wordpress.com/2017/10/01/emergency-2017" target="_blank">Circles&Stalls</a> + <a href="http://quietmandave.co.uk/2017/10/emergency-2017" target="_blank">QuietManDave</a>.

 #### Credits
 [Emergency](/hab/emergency) 2018 is produced by [hÅb](/hab); supported using public funding by Arts Council England.